GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ramble supports the ability to define chains of experiment chains.
-This allows an experiment to automatically implicity include all of the experiments chained into the explicitly chained experiment.
+This allows an experiment to automatically implicitly include all of the experiments chained into the explicitly chained experiment.

 Below is an example showing how chains of chains can be defined: